 Read on Noisey: An Interview with Paul McCartney About His Emojis

-But so to the nightclub, where Paul McCartney is turned away, the moment Paul McCartney finally crosses over and touches his fingertips through the void and becomes—even if only briefly, even for a moment—human, in the same way that you are human, in the same way as me.
-Paul McCartney is made of the same blood and bones and flesh as all of us, he's just better at making music and having the same sad, tired eyelids of a dying dog that we are, and that makes him an icon.
-But when he gets turned away from Tyga's party with Beck and the drummer out of the Foo Fighters, he is saying: I know your struggles.
-He is saying: I am one of you.
+But let's get to the nightclub, where Paul McCartney is turned away, the moment Paul McCartney finally crosses over and touches his fingertips through the void and becomes—even if only briefly, even for a moment—human, in the same way that you are human, in the same way as me.
+Paul McCartney is made of the same blood and bones and flesh as all of us.
+He's just better at making music and having the same sad, tired eyelids of a dying dog, and that makes him an icon.
+But when he gets turned away from Tyga's party with Beck and the drummer from the Foo Fighters, he is thinking: I know your struggles.
+He is thinking: I am one of you.
 I have always been one of you.

 Read on NOISEY: The Grammys Sucked—Is Pop Music Stuck in Neutral?

 We have all been turned away from a nightclub.
 Anyone who has not been asked to leave a nightclub hasn't lived.
-Anyone who has not walked away from a nightclub calling a bouncer a "prick"—not loud enough that the bouncer will hear you and do a little tight-trousered bouncer run at you and attack you from behind and break the vertebrae in your neck, but loud enough to make you feel good, to make a point, maybe you will kick an errant Coke can while you say "prick" to disguise the word but not the sentiment—anyone who has not done that has not, in my opinion, taken advantage of their whirl around the sun.
+Anyone who has not walked away from a nightclub calling a bouncer a "prick"—not loud enough that the bouncer will hear you and do a little tight-trousered bouncer run at you and attack you from behind and break the vertebrae in your neck, but loud enough to make you feel good, to make a point, (maybe you will even kick an errant Coke can while you say "prick" to disguise the word but not the sentiment)—anyone who has not done that has not, in my opinion, taken advantage of his whirl around the sun.